 Employee reimbursements and travel advances are paid via direct deposit.
 The pay stubs will be available through the Employee Self Service page online.
-Payments will be made on the 15th (or the last working day prior to the 15th) and on the last day of the month (or the last working day prior to the end of the month).
-Accounts Payable must receive paperwork by the close of business on the 1st or 15th of the month in order for your payment to be made on the 15th or the end of the month, respectively.
+Payments will be made on the bi-weekly pay dates or the end of the month pay date pending receipt of approved travel documents.